sjsikora/Hour-of-Code/README.md

 As a challenge to myself and my friends, I have committed to 100 days of coding for an hour.
 Here is a log of my day by day and the progress I make:

+### Day 4 2/5/23

+Worked on a small side project to brute force a math assignment.
+Other than that, data entry for the dictonary and more processing work.

 ### Day 3 2/4/23